idiotandrobot/blog/notes/_posts/2023-06-25-image-to-icon.md

 ---
-title: How to convert an image to an icon without losing transparency?
+title: "StackOverflow: How to convert an image to an icon without losing transparency?"
 link: https://stackoverflow.com/a/21389253/146360
 tags:
 - Icons